 • Otley Under 5's Pre-School

-• Reading Groups • Scouts, Cubs, Brownies and Beavers
+• Reading Groups • Scouts, Cubs and Beavers

 Otley Community Council administers the day to day running of the Village Hall and playing field, and comprises representatives of many of these village groups.

-Amongst the many other businesses can be found a scrapbooking specialist, an alpaca centre, hairdresser, farms, plant hire and groundworks specialist, and an historic house open to the public.
+Amongst the many other businesses can be found a scrapbooking specialist, hairdresser, farms, plant hire and groundworks specialist, and an historic house open to the public.